samusgray/frontend-projects/readme.md

 Each project should meet the following criteria:

-1) Focus on a small collection of features that will almost certainly be found on a quality, production web application.
+1) Focus on a small collection of features that will almost certainly be required in a quality, production web application.
 2) Identify two or three skills targeted in the challenge
 3) Refrence any prerequisites or skills needed to complete the challenge and learn the targeted skills